webdriverio/webdriverio/CONTRIBUTING.md

 $ npm run backport
 ```

 If during the process a cherry-pick fails you can always abort and manually troubleshoot.
+If you are not able to resolve the problem, create an issue in the repo and include the author of that PR.
 A successful backport of two PRs will look like this:

 ```
 $ npm run backport